 Packaged systems contain all of the necessary components — evaporator, air handler, and condensing unit — in one housing or cabinet.

-Split systems utilize both indoor and outdoor HVAC components to provide your desired comfort levels.
+A split AC unit utilizes both indoor and outdoor HVAC components to provide your desired comfort levels.
 The two main components of a split HVAC system are the indoor evaporator and the outside condensing unit.

 Ductless Mini Splits